AlloyXChange/alloyx-smart-contracts-v2/README.md

 - depositUSDCCoin: This is a deposit function that allows for the minting of DURA tokens.
 The USDC is currently saved in the treasury.
 In the future we will use this USDC to purchase loan tokens.

-- depositNFTToken: Backer token holders can deposit their NFT in exchange for USDC, if there is USDC available in the treasury.
+- depositPoolTokensForUsdc: Backer token holders can deposit their NFT in exchange for USDC, if there is USDC available in the treasury.

-- purchaseJuniorToken & purchaseSeniorTokens: These functions are used to purchase loan tokens off of the Goldfinch protocol.
+- purchasePoolToken & purchaseSeniorTokens: These functions are used to purchase loan tokens off of the Goldfinch protocol.

-- transferAlloyxOwnership: This onlyOwner function allows for the transfer of ownership of the DURA token when the contract is paused.

 ## ERC20s
 We have basic ERC20s for both the DURA and CRWN tokens.
 For testing we also have mock GFI, FIDU and USDC in the repository.